Srimanthudu: Critical reception

 Karthik Keramalu of IBNLive rated the film 3 out of 5 stars and stated "All in all, Srimanthudu is a notch above the so-so model of commercial films.
 It'd have been neater had the gap between the intent and the content of the film narrowed down further".
-Behindwoods rated the film 2.5 out of 5 and stated, "Overall, Srimanthudu is a usual family entertainer presented in a style of its own.
-It is highly entertaining at points and keeps the attention of the audience intact with the show master, Mahesh Babu's magic."
 Kirubhakar Purushothaman of India Today rated the film 2.5 out of 5 and wrote, "There are many cliches throughout the story, but still Srimanthudu manages to hold your attention.
 Though Srimanthudu has failed to serve anything new, he is rich and complete.
 When the film ends, everyone in the film is happy.
 As are Mahesh Babu's fans."
 Suhas Yellapuntala of The New Indian Express wrote, "The director showcases power, greed, corruption as well as regression, hope and agony, in equal measure.
 However, while Mahesh Babu effortlessly sails through the movie, Srimanthudu is clichéd, unimaginative and stretched beyond its potential".
 He added, "Srimanthudu would have made for much better viewing if it had been cut shorter by about half an hour.
 At the end of it, watching the film becomes an endurance rather than an experience".